RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Concluding Remarks and Potential Directions

 According to the evaluation results, we observe and draw some inspirations which are essential for boosting RGBT SOD in the future.
 Firstly, deep learning-based RGBT SOD methods need to be explored further.
 For example, how to design a suitable deep network which takes the special properties of RGB and thermal modalities into considerations for RGBT SOD is worth studying.
-How to make the best use of attention mechanisms and semantic information still are important for improving feature representation of salient objects and can prevent salient objects from being gradually diluted.
+How to make best use of attention mechanisms and semantic information is still important for improving feature representations of salient objects and can prevent salient objects from being gradually diluted.
 Secondly, the attribute-based feature representations could be studied for handling the problem of lacking sufficient training data.
-Comparing with the task of object detection and classification, the scale of annotated data for training networks of RGBT SOD are very small.
-We annotate various attributes in our VT5000 dataset and these attribute annotations could be used to study the attribute-based feature representations that models different visual contents under certain attributes to reduce network parameters.
+Comparing with object detection and classification, the scale of annotated data for training networks of RGBT SOD are very small.
+We annotate various attributes in our VT5000 dataset and these attribute annotations should be used to study the attribute-based feature representations, which can model different visual contents under certain attributes to reduce network parameters.
 Thirdly, unsupervised and weakly supervised RGBT SOD are valuable research directions.
-The task of RGBT SOD needs pixel-level annotations, and thus annotating large-scale datasets needs unacceptable manual cost.
-Therefore, no and less relying on large-scale labeled datasets are future research directions for RGBT SOD.
-Note that we have annotated some weakly supervised labels in our VT5000, i.e., imaging quality of different modalities, and believe it would be beneficial to the related researches of unsupervised and weakly supervised RGBT SOD.
+The task of RGBT SOD needs pixel-level annotations, thus annotating large-scale datasets needs unacceptable manual cost.
+Therefore, no and less relying on large-scale labeled dataset is a potential research direction for RGBT SOD.
+It should be noted that we have annotated some weakly supervised labels for our VT5000, i.e., imaging quality of different modalities, and we believe it would be beneficial to the related researches of unsupervised and weakly supervised RGBT SOD.
 Finally, the alignment-free methods would make RGBT SOD more popular and practical in real-world applications.
-We find that existing datasets contain some misaligned RGBT image pair even though we adopt several advanced techniques to perform the alignment in VT5000 dataset.
-Moreover, the images recorded from existing RGBT imaging platform are non-aligned.
-Therefore, the research on alignment-free RGBT SOD is also worth investigating in the future. \ifCLASSOPTIONcaptionsoff
+We find that existing datasets contain some misaligned image pairs even though we adopt several advanced techniques to perform the alignment for images.
+However, the images recorded from most of existing RGBT imaging platforms are non-aligned.
+Therefore, alignment-free RGBT SOD is also worth being explored in the future. \ifCLASSOPTIONcaptionsoff

 \fi